Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-12 - Daily Stoic Reflection.md

 | ------------------- | ---------------- |
 | - Today I was lazy | - I did this because I had no energy |

+Be like a rock that won't move for ages.
+Let the simplicity flow with you as you are like that rock.
+Even if you stay in place, you know that time is the only teacher and nothing can be rushed.

 4. **What duty remains undone?**

 | What duty remains undone? | Why I didn't do it |
 | ------------------- | ---------------- |
 | - Wake up rested | - I didn't do it because I didn't listen to my self and went to sleep late |

+The things that are undone are still possible to do.
+Do not let these things drag you down.
+You can do them tomorrow, and you can try again until you have it right.
+Nothing is perfect and that is the way of mother Gaia, it's how you flow with life.
+Let things be imperfect let them have small fault, barely noticeable do not strive for perfection, and you will find  that these things that are imperfect have the biggest value to you and others.

 ## Other Methods